focus-editor/focus/LOG.md

     - Simp.draw_text only allows integer positioning
     - Should we keep using GL_NEAREST for sampling?
 - Get rid of the window top bar
-- Reduce the number of draw calls
+- Reduce the number of draw calls (currently there's one per line, ridiculous)
 - Subpixel rendering: support other types of panels (lookup ft2-lcd_rendering) (not useful for the editor, but may be useful for games)
 - Fix the font unknown character glyph (try copying something from font-awesome)